tmjo/charger-card/README.md

 ## Main items
 | Config           |   Text |
 | -------------- | --------|
+| debug |  Set this to true if you want debugging info, this is important if something doesn't work out right for you and you want to report it.
 | name |  Single entity with configuration details as shown in table above.
 | location | Single entity with configuration details as shown in table above.
 | status | Single entity with configuration details as shown in table above.